csoderberg/OSF-Curriculum/Sharing.md

 ## Why share?

 Now that we’ve created our project, uploaded all our materials, documented our entire process, we’re at the point where we need to decide if we want share our work, and if so what parts of it do we want to share?
 There are many different reasons why you might want to share your work.
 Many funder and some journals now require that data and code be shared upon publication or the conclusion of a grant.
 Additionally there is evidence to suggest that papers with open data get cited more than papers that do not.
-Finally, sharing materials and data makes it easier for others to try and reproduce your work, and potentially try to build off it.
+Finally, sharing materials and data makes it easier for others to try and reproduce your work, and to build off your work.
 So, there are both internal and external reasons that may motivate sharing some or all of your research products.

 ## Sharing

 As we talked about before, everything on the OSF is private by default.
-You can make either the entire project, or specific subproject or components of the project public at any point you want by clicking o the `public` button of each project/component you wish to make public.
+You can make either the entire project, or specific subproject or components of the project public at any point you want by clicking on the `public` button of each project/component you wish to make public.
 Now that we’re finished with our study, we need to decide how much we want to make public.
 One important thing to consider before making anything public is whether it contains anything that you can’t make public for legal or ethical reasons.
 That might include materials that you used in your project that are perhaps copyrighted, or data-files that are not anonymous and so your IRB has told you that you can only make public the anonymous dataset.
 So, we need to make sure we have organized our project in such a way that it will allow us to make public only the parts we want, while keeping some parts private if that is necessary.

 If you remember, I mentioned that our datafile had geotags, so we can’t actually make the raw_data file public.
 We’ve already create a de-anonymized, ‘cleaned’ data file, which we can make public, but right now I have both those files in the same ‘data’ component, so I can’t make one public and keep the other private.